exakat/exakat-docs/Reference/Rules/Constants/CouldBeConstant.rst

 Literals may be replaced by an existing constant.

 Constants makes the code easier to read, as they may bear a meaningful name.
-They also hide implementation values, with a readable name, such as ``const READABLE= true;``.
+They also hide implementation values, with a readable name, such as ``const READABLE= `true <https://www.php.net/true>`_;``.
 Later, upgrading constant values is easier than scouring the code with a new literal.

 Not all literal can be replaced by a constant values : sometimes, literal may have the same literal value, but different meanings.
 Check with your application semantics before changing any literal with a constant.

 This analysis currently doesn't support arrays.

 This analysis also skips very common values, such as boolean, ``0`` and ``1``.
-This prevents too many false positives.
+This prevents too many `false <https://www.php.net/false>`_ positives.

 .. code-block:: php